cafebazaar/blacksmith/README.md

-Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP server, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the over the time.
+Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP server, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over the time.
 Blacksmith uses etcd to store the states, and to elect a leader.
 So You can run multiple instances of Blacksmith to provide a high available CoreOS over bare-metal infrastructure.